Skip to content

 This decision was not made lightly, as I had valued my time and contributions to the council deeply.
 However, prioritising my health was essential in order to make a full recovery and regain stability after such a serious and life-threatening period.

 Although the current Welney Parish Council has categorised and issued me with two alleged “freedom of speech” violations in connection with my ongoing efforts to recover funds that were stolen from the Council, I remain committed to pursuing this matter.
-These funds were once formally acknowledged and agreed upon during the Welney Parish Council Extraordinary Meeting held on 15th March 2021.
+These funds were once formally acknowledged and agreed upon during the Welney Parish Council Extraordinary Meeting, held on 15th March 2021.

 Following a long and difficult period of ill health, during which I was treated at both the Queen Elizabeth Hospital and Papworth Hospital, I am now fortunate to enjoy a reasonable level of health and quality of life once again.
 With this renewed strength, I feel it is my duty to ensure that our village is not financially undermined or, as some might say, “sold down the road.”